wp-cli/handbook/_posts/2016-04-14-restful-wp-cli-update-3.md

     Debug (rest): REST command executed 31 queries in 0.023309 seconds.
 Use --debug=rest to see all queries.
 (1.634s)
     Success: Updated post.

 Hopefully this feature becomes an invaluable part of your REST endpoint development process, as it has mine.
+Hit me with feedback on [its Github issue](https://github.com/danielbachhuber/wp-rest-cli/issues/42).

 ### Use `wp rest * edit` to edit a resource in your system editor